tombra1984/Vancouver_Weather_Predictions/README.md

 It considers several questions like what months of the year have the highest precipitation, which month of the year see the most snow and what day in particular historically has the most percipitation.
 The days in the months that see the most precipitation is also identified.

 It was observed that the month with the highest precipitation is February with December coming in at a close second and January wraping the tail of the winter months.
+Although December is observed to record the lowest temperatures within the study period it did not have the highest amount of precipitation.